jackal092927/jackal092927.github.io/_pages/about.md

-I am currently postdoctoral researcher at the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University.
+I am currently a postdoctoral researcher of the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University.
 My research focuses on the intersection of computational topology, geometry, machine learning, and artificial intelligence.

 I earned my Ph.D. in Computer Science from Purdue University, where my doctoral research centered on topological data analysis and graph representations.
 My work explores innovative approaches to data representation and analysis, to uncover hidden patterns and structures in complex datasets.